 Matcha and green tea both stem from the Camellia sinensis plant.
-Green tea tends to come either loose or bagged.
-Matcha is a fine powder of pulverized green tea leaves, and typically contains a stronger concentration of nutrients and antioxidants.
+Green tea tends to be loose or bagged.
+Matcha is a fine powder of green tea leaves, and typically contains a stronger concentration of nutrients and antioxidants.

 Each form of tea may have its own benefits for the body, and some people may prefer the flavor or properties of one over the other.